What Is Tech E&O Insurance?

-Why Do You Need a Tech E&O Policy?
+Why Do You Need a Tech E&O Insurance Policy?

 If you are running a tech company, especially a startup that might be looking to attract investors, tech E&O should be one of your primary concerns when it comes to putting together the right insurance package.

 Along with cyber liability insurance, which is another vital coverage that is often bundled with tech errors & omissions (that’s how our Embroker startup package offers these coverages), professional liability is a must for tech companies.

 Any company that is working in a cutting-edge industry and offers services and products that are pushing the envelope and exploring new territory needs to purchase this coverage because it was created to cover these less tangible and untraditional risks that modern tech companies often face.